sendgrid/docs/content/docs/for-developers/sending-email/using-handlebars.md

 The `equals` comparison can check for equality between two values of the same data type.
 The `equals` helper will also attempt to coerce data types to make a comparison of values independent of their data type.
 For example, `{{#equals 3 "3"}}` will evaluate to `true`.

-When checking for truthiness, be aware that empty strings, zero integers, and zero floating poing numbers evaluate to `false`.
+When checking for truthiness, be aware that empty strings, zero integers, and zero floating point numbers evaluate to `false`.
 Non-empty strings, non-zero integers, and non-zero floating point numbers, including negative numbers, evaluate to `true`.

 ##### Basic equals